 Internet.
-TPS classes can be taken on Windows, Mac and Chromebook computers (not tablets, yet).
 1 Mbps or higher stable internet is recommended (slower speeds work but reduce the quality of the class, and higher speeds improve the class experience).
 We recommend fiberoptic or cable internet.
 DSL is the next best option.
 Mobile broadband can work if the signal is strong and stable, but will have a reduced class experience.
 Satellite is generally not recommended for conferencing, but can sometimes work (depends on how the internet provider is set up).
-Prior to enrolling, we require families to test the GP6 conferencing software on the computers and networks they plan to use for classes.
+Prior to enrolling, we require families to test the GP7 conferencing software on the computers and networks they plan to use for classes.

 Browser.
 We recommend Google Chrome for StudyPlace and any other TPS web browser applications.
 Chrome is the most stable, secure, full-featured, fully cross-platform (Windows, Mac, iOS, Android) browser, offering users a consistent experience across all their computers and devices.
 We also support Firefox.
 Families and students may use other browsers, but we don’t support them.

 PDF Reader.
 Families and students must have the free Adobe Acrobat Reader, or an equivalent application.
-We sometimes distribute school documents in PDF format.
+Some classes use PDF format for assignments, and students may submit work in PDF format.